 Payments are made from the council directly into your designated bank account, in advance, on a termly basis.
 The PTB will be reviewed each year and it is unlikely that it will impact on any other benefits.

-To have full flexibility and control over your child's travel, contact schoolplanningandpolicy@cheshirewestandchester.gov.uk to apply for a PTB.
+To have full flexibility and control over your child's travel, telephone 0300 123 7039 or email schoolplanningandpolicy@cheshirewestandchester.gov.uk to apply for a PTB.

 19. Is training available to help my child travel independently?